kashev/py-ews-util/README.md

     Kashev Dalmia
     kashev.dalmia@gmail.com

-A short python script for displaying EWS Lab Utilization at the University of Illinois at Urbana Champaign.
-Uses the JSON data URL utilized by the web utilization count on [the EWS website](http://it.engineering.illinois.edu/ews/), and code similar to the Javascript on that website:
+A short python script for displaying EWS Lab Utilization at the University of Illinois at Urbana-Champaign.
+Uses the JSON data URL utilized by the web utilization count on [the EWS website](http://it.engineering.illinois.edu/ews/), and code similar to the Javascript on that website.

+Use case for this script is to not have to open up a web browser to see if you can get a spot in an EWS Lab.
+No more, no less.

+## Usage

+This script doesn't take any arguments.
+Run it wherever Python 2 is.

+## The Original EWS Javascript Code

 ```Javascript
 $(document).ready(function(){